Estuary

 Step 2: Loading the Data to Snowflake

-• Create a Snowflake stage, which is the location where data files are stored and can be accessed by Snowflake.
+• Create a Snowflake stage, which is the location where Snowflake stores data files and can access them.

 • Next, create the file format in Snowflake.
 Use the File Format menu to create a file format to read a JSON file.